 21.48.200 Accessory Dwelling Units.

 A. Purpose.
-The purpose of this section is to establish the procedures for the creation of accessory dwelling units and junior accessory dwelling units, as defined in Part 7 (Definitions) of this title and in California Government Code Sections 65852.2 and 65852.22, or any successor statute, in areas designated for residential use, including as part of a planned community development plan or specific plan, and to provide development standards to ensure the orderly development of these units in appropriate areas of the City.
+The purpose of this section is to establish the procedures for the creation of accessory dwelling units and junior accessory dwelling units, as defined in Part 7 (Definitions) of this title and in Cal.
+Gov. Code Sections 65852.2 and 65852.22, in areas designated for residential use, including as part of a planned community development plan or specific plan, and to provide development standards to ensure the orderly development of these units in appropriate areas of the City.

 B. 4 Required to correct a legally established nonconforming zoning condition.
-This does not prevent the City from enforcing compliance with applicable building standards in accordance with California Health and Safety Code Section 17980.12.
+This does not prevent the City from enforcing compliance with applicable building standards in accordance with Cal.
+Health & Saf.
+Code Section 17980.12.

 J. Historic Resources.
-Accessory dwelling units and/or junior accessory dwelling units proposed on residential or mixed-use properties that are determined to be historic shall be approved ministerially, in conformance with California Government Code Sections 65852.2 and 65852.22.
+Accessory dwelling units and/or junior accessory dwelling units proposed on residential or mixed-use properties that are determined to be historic shall be approved ministerially, in conformance with Cal.
+Gov. Code Sections 65852.2 and 65852.22.
 However, any accessory dwelling unit or junior accessory dwelling unit that is listed on the California Register of Historic Resources shall meet all Secretary of the Interior standards, as applicable.
 (Ord.
 2022-6 § 5, 2022)

 Chapter 21.49